elastic/elastic-serverless-forwarder/docs/README-AWS.md

 * For the SQS queue resource that's reported in the `SQS_CONTINUE_URL` environment variable the following action must be allowed:
   * `sqs:SendMessage`

-* For every S3 bucket resource that's reported in the `SQS_CONTINUE_URL` environment variable the following action must be allowed on the S3 buckets' config file object key:
+* For every S3 bucket resource that's reported in the `S3_CONFIG_FILE` environment variable the following action must be allowed on the S3 buckets' config file object key:
   * `s3:GetObject`

 * For every S3 bucket resource that SQS queues are receiving notification from used by triggers of the Lambda the following action must be allowed on the S3 buckets' keys:
   * `s3:GetObject`